axemonkey/blog.clivemurray.com/src/posts/2025/clives-album-of-the-year-2024.md

 ![Green Day Saviors](/public/images/2025/05/gd-s.jpg){.aoty .aoty-mention loading=lazy} You know what you're going to get with *Green Day*, right?
 Right.
 And that's what you get.
 And it's really great.
 Any questions?

-Look, I love *Green Day*, alright?
+OK, look.
 I get that there's an argument to be made along the lines of "...these multi-millionare faux 'punk rockers' telling me to smash the system really boil my piss..." and I get that.
 But a\) there's also an argument that says what is wrong with those who have been successful enough to reach millions of listeners then using their platform to spread their message, and b\) this is also part of the bigger punk discussion.
 You know the one.
 It manifests in a few ways, from "I liked them before they were big" right the way up to "they sold a million albums, that **CAN'T** be punk", and so on.
 Whatever, girlfriend.
-To be fair to BJA and crew, there is less hectoring on their more recent output, and you know what there is plenty of?
+I'm not certain they ever claimed to be punk anyway.
+And to be fair to BJA and crew, there is less hectoring on their more recent output but you know what there is plenty of?
 Huge tunes. **Top track:** "[Corvette Summer](https://www.youtube.com/watch?v=KseB903DZao)"

 ### [Gun](https://www.gunofficial.co.uk/) - [Hombres](https://gunofficialuk.bandcamp.com/album/hombres)